-Publicly Accessible with regard to Art in Public Places means exterior locations that are highly visible from public rights-of-way and accessible twenty-four hours a day, seven days a week at no charge to public.
+Publicly Accessible with regard to Art in Public Places means exterior locations that are highly visible and accessible twenty-four hours a day, seven days a week at no charge to public.

 Remodel with regard to Art in Public Places means any construction or renovation to an existing structure other than repair or maintenance.